flutter/website/widgets-intro.md

 class TutorialHome extends StatelessWidget {
   @override
   Widget build(BuildContext context) {
-    // Scaffold is a layout for the major material design widgets. return new Scaffold(
+    // Scaffold is a layout for the major Material Design widgets. return new Scaffold(
       appBar: new AppBar(
         leading: new IconButton(